Most periods start 12–14 days after ovulation, or 3–7 days after stopping progesterone pills, though individual timing can vary.

 This journey is deeply personal yet universally shared among many women navigating similar challenges throughout life—it reminds me we’re never truly alone amidst our monthly rhythms!

-It’s all about embracing each phase fully—with grace & understanding—as we continue learning together along this winding road called womanhood.
+It’s all about embracing each phase fully—with grace and understanding—as we continue learning together along this winding road called womanhood.